The sheer definition of a remote trail.

 Preparation and planning for an Arctic Circle Trail solo hike

-As the Arctic Circle Trail is mostly a truly solo hike with no opportunities to re-supply during your trek, it requires quite some planning when it comes to food, weather (!), clothing and your shelter.
+As the Arctic Circle Trail is mostly a truly solo hike with no opportunities to re-supply during your trek, it requires quite some planning when it comes to food, weather (!), clothing, your shelter … euh, and what to do when you encounter a polar bear.
 Also, the decision on which direction to hike the trail (more in the next paragraph) is an important one.

 Activities before and after the Arctic Circle Trail in Greenland

 I made the deliberate decision to start from Sisimiut.
 I wanted to avoid -for whatever reason- to be delayed and to miss my flight from Sisimiut to Kangerlussuaq.
 That is why I decided to start from Sisimiut and walk to Kangerlussuaq.

 With a few spare days, I considered several options (there is just soooo much to do in Greenland) but eventually settled on Ilullissat – to visit the Eqi glacier, do some kayaking, and to stay the night at stunning Ilimanaq lodge.